w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - In many business processes it is unclear understanding:
   - Which data is possible to collect (also due to privacy issues)
   - Which data is (really) useful for the business

-## Common Probles on Data Collection

-The business process produces huge amounts of data

-- It is almost impossible to acquire all the data
-- Also, physical limitations when the data stream is bigger that the storing capacity
-- Usually, it is necessary to choose which ones to store

-Sometimes companies have a lot of “old” data in their databases or information systems:

-- They don't know what to do with it
-- Data re-collection on existing data (since data must be clean or something similar)

-In many business processes it is unclear understanding:

-- Which data is possible to collect (also due to privacy issues)
-- Which data is (really) useful for the business

 # Describe the Data